johnlbellamy/AZRetailDWH/README.md

 An OLTP to OLAP warehouse implementation in SQL Server and SSAS

 # Note:
 This is still a work in progress.
-More updates and usage pdf coming soon.
+More updates, a Mapping document, diagrams, and usage pdf coming soon.

 # Requirements:
 1) Visual Studio 2017 with SSDT installed on server.